robenkleene/software-references/working-copy.md

 # Working Copy

+## Hard Reset

+- In the branch history view, tap in individual commit and hit reset.

 ## Sync

 When syncing folders between two iOS devices: After making a change on one device and pushing it, go to the other devices and revert changes then pull.